boymark44/ruby_daily_practice/README.md

 - I am still dealing with imposter syndrome.
 But, I will not give up yet.
 I will enjoy the process myself until I am confident how to become proficient.
 - Consistency > Intensity.
 - Overall, I struggled with Exercises 4, 5, 6, 7, and 8.
 But I will not lose hope and I promise I will solve them.

+## Day 7 of Coding in Ruby
+- Finished until Exercise 4.
+- Ongoing.....